-We discretize the circular domain with a mesh of 36,826 triangular elements.
+We discretize the circular domain with a mesh of 36 826 triangular elements.
 We first obtain the solutions for the primary field variables u and p.
-With the pressure p known, we can compute the porosity field φ from (20) and the velocity from Darcy's law (10).
-The solution of the pressure p is depicted in 4.
+With the pressure p known, we can compute the porosity field $\phi$ from (2.20) and the velocity from Darcy's Law (2.10).
+The solution of the pressure p is depicted in figure 4.
 The white streamlines indicate the flow direction.
 One can observe higher pressure levels close to the inlet vessels.
-In areas without outlet points, the pressure reaches maximum values, such that a pressure gradient can be built up that drives the fluid to an outlet further away.
-The displacement solution u and the porosity field φ are plotted in Figs. 5(a) and 5(b).
+We also observe large pressure values in the area on the top near the boundary.
+These drive the fluid to an outlet further away.
+We note that these high pressure values are the result of an accumulation of inlet and non-existence of outlet vessels in the area.
+The influence of the boundary effects is negligible in this regard.
+Increasing the number of outlet points would eliminate the high pressure values.
+The displacement solution u and the porosity field $\phi$ are plotted in figure 5a,b.
 Higher displacement values can be observed in the areas of high pressure values.
-The porosity field φ fluctuates around the initial porosity value of 0.5.
+The porosity field $\phi$ fluctuates around the initial porosity value of 0.5.